zuned/Typescript/README.md

  By Default we can add getter and setters add use to access the private properties, Please <strong>CustomerV2.ts</strong>

- We can also through <strong>Accessor</strong>, Please <strong>CustomerV3.ts</strong>.
+ We can also through <strong>Accessor</strong>, Please <strong>CustomerV3.ts</strong>. we can change the name of private variable , the accessor method is used to call getter  and setter , Please <strong>CustomerV3.ts</strong>.

  <strong>Got this Error</strong> `Accessors are only available when targeting ECMAScript 5 and higher`